 George Hiscocks joined the Trustees as a CWU administered member nominated trustee in November 2018.
 He joined Royal Mail from school in 1971 as an engineering apprentice and has had a range of roles within engineering.
-George is currently the Maintenance Team Leader in Birmingham mail centre, supporting the engineering team.
+George is now retired but previously worked as the Maintenance Team Leader in Birmingham mail centre, supporting the engineering team.
 George has also previously taught plumbing and heating at a local night school.